DebAxom/axomia-lipi/README.md

 # Assamese Transliteration Tool
-This is a rest-api for transliterating Assamese words writen in Latin script to Assamese script writen in go
+This is a rest-api for transliterating Assamese words writen in Latin script to Assamese script writen in go.

 ## How to use it ?
 Go to terminal and type : ``` go run .``` <br/>